$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Results

 From the Taylor expansion of Eq.~(\ref{eq:borel-A_t}) one recovers the perturbative expansion in $\alpha_s$ in the large-$\beta_0$ limit.
 Of course, the leading term must correspond to the exact NLO QCD result, and it does lead to $A_t^{(1)}$ of Eq.~(\ref{eq:NLOcoeff}), as expected.
-Then, further expanding in $u$ and performing the substitution $u = -\beta_{0,f} t$, one can re-obtain the leading-$n_f$ contributions of the exactly known QCD corrections in perturbation theory.
-The coefficient of order $\alpha_s^n$ has a leading $n_f$ term of order $n_f^{n-1}$, which we denote by $A_{t,{n_f^{n-1}}}^{(n)}$.
-At 3-, 4-, and 5-loops, we get
+Then, further expanding in $u$ and performing the substitution $u = -\beta_{0,f} t$, one can re-obtain the leading-$n_f$ contributions, i.e. the coefficients of terms proportional to $\alpha_s^n n_f^{n-1}$, that we denote $A_{t,{n_f^{n-1}}}^{(n)}$ of the exactly known QCD corrections in perturbation theory up to $\mathcal{O}(\tau_t)$.
+At 3 and 4 loops we get